mabrek/mabrek.github.io/_drafts/multivariate-methods2.md

 This image was generated using classical (metric) multidimensional scaling using [cmdscale](http://www.inside-r.org/r-doc/stats/cmdscale) function from R and distance matrix calculated as `1 - abs(cor(a, b))` for each pair of time series.
 [Metric](https://en.wikipedia.org/wiki/Metric_%28mathematics%29) here corresponds to the set of properties of distance function required by the algorithm.

 Not all [time series (dis)similarity measures](https://en.wikipedia.org/wiki/Time_series#Measures) have these properties.
-There is a non-metric variant of multitimensional scaling which works for them.

-    metric mds: cmdscale() is fast and produces usable results, doesn't care about duplicates non-metric mds: MASS:isoMDS gives identical results to cmdscale, complains about duplicates
+There are non-metric variants of multitimensional scaling like [isoMDS](http://www.inside-r.org/r-doc/MASS/isoMDS).
+It is much slower than metric MDS and in my case its results were visually indistinguishable from the results produced by cmdscale on the same matrix.

 ### t-SNE